BAFurtado/PolicySpace2/README.md

 4. Exogenous growth of firms
 5. [Marriage disabled]
 6. Better support for plot formats
-7. House prices (offer) are included into families' wealth and updated every month
+7. House prices (supply) are included into families' wealth and updated every month
 8. Consumption decisions now follow Bielefeld, 2018 and is now a "linear function of current and expected future incomes and of financial wealth."
 In other words, "all income in excess of permanent income will be saved and added to financial wealth."